 In general, this depends on who owns the 529 plan.
 If the 529 plan is owned by the dependent student who is using it or one of their parents, it will be considered a parental asset on the FAFSA (Free Application for Federal Student Aid).

-Any money in a 529 plan owned by a grandparent or other relative or friend is not considered an asset on the FAFSA and therefore would not impact the student’s chances of receiving financial aid or the amount they qualify for.
+Any money in a 529 plan owned by a grandparent significantly impacts the student’s chances of receiving financial aid or the amount they qualify for.

 There are a few options here.
 One would be to keep the money in the plan just in case the child decides to go to college or vocational school at a later date.